Skip to content

 Select your language, then press Continue to proceed.

-You must provide some information.
-Give your website a suitable title, as well as your username/password and email address.
-Then, to proceed, click the 'Install WordPress' button.
+You must provide some details.
+Give your website a suitable title.
+A username and password to access WordPress Dash, as well as an email address.
+Then click the ‘Install WordPress‘ button to continue.

 If everything goes smoothly, you'll receive a success message.
 Hit the 'Log In' button.